Criminal Defense Firm in Bend

 The government generally has to have proof that someone intended to steal or defraud.
 The truth is that people can and do get charged with these alleged offenses because of innocent mistakes from filling out complicated and confusing documents.

-What to Do When You Are Accused of a White Collar Offense
+What to Do When You Are Accused of a White Collar Crime

 If you are charged with a white collar offense, you need to call an experienced criminal defense attorney in Bend to represent you right away.
 Conviction could result in job loss, imprisonment, asset seizure, fines, and a damaged reputation.